MortalityReporting/RavenDocs/docs/source/userManual/recordManagement.rst

 .. note::
     **Use Case**: Human readable display of MDI FHIR IG data with a FHIR explorer.
-Any cases loaded in the Raven should be retrievable by Case Viewer.
-Users can use FHIR APIs to load
+Any cases loaded in the Raven FHIR server should be retrievable by Case Viewer.
+Users can use FHIR APIs to load the data.

 Value
 ^^^^^